The Relative Importance of Ability, Luck and Motivation in Team Sports: a Bayesian Model of Performance in the English Rugby Premiership: Model

 where $\beta_{home}$ and $\beta_{atten}$ have $N(0.5,1)$ priors and $atten(g)$ is $0$ if no fans were allowed and $1$ otherwise.
 A graphical representation of the model is depicted in Figure \ref{fig:graf}.\\

 To ensure robustness in our results we work with four different models.
 Model I does not include attendance as a variable of home advantage.
 Model II includes the attendance variable, while Model III, incorporates a day variable $day(g)$, with a $N(0.5,1)$ prior, which has value $1$ if the game was played on Saturday or Sunday and $0$ otherwise.
 This day variable allows to find out whether playing on a day in which almost all the fans can attend the game benefits either the home or the away team.
 Finally, Model IV includes a variation of $prevperf(j)$, where instead of the tries, we use total points scored and received by each team.
+There is no crucial difference between the four models.
+The reason for including different specifications is to evaluate whether the coefficients corresponding to the variables of interest, common to the four models, are sensitive to the inclusion of their specific variables.